CNES/lenapy/paper.md

 For the oceanography part, the accurate computation of seawater properties is essential in physical oceanography.
 The Thermodynamic Equation of Seawater (TEOS-10) framework provides consistent definitions and algorithms for quantities such as potential temperature, conservative temperature, and density [@Mcdougall_2011].

-Existing libraries address specific aspects of these requirements:

-- `pyshtools` [@Wieczorek_2018] is a comprehensive package for spherical harmonic transforms and spectral analysis, particularly in geophysics.
-Yet, it operates on standalone arrays and does not natively support xarray, limiting its compatibility with NetCDF-based workflows.
-- `grates` [@Kvas] provides object-oriented tools for spherical harmonics, but similarly only operates on standalone arrays.
-- `gsw-xarray` [@Caneill_2024] provides implementations of the TEOS-10, facilitating oceanographic computations.
-It offers a wrapper around `GSW-Python` for xarray objects, but without Dask support.

-While `gsw-xarray` is more complete than our GSW wrapper in `Lenapy`, our library propose complementary geodetic tools for spatial and spherical harmonics operations.

-To our knowledge, no other existing Python library offers a coherent suite of oceanographic and geophysical operations (detailed below) within a unified, xarray-native framework supporting both scalability (via Dask [@Dask_2016]) and labeled, multidimensional arrays.
-Moreover, critical geospatial utilities (such as surface-aware averaging, weighted statistics, spherical distance computation, and climatology fitting) remain fragmented across ecosystems or require custom implementations.

-`Lenapy` addresses this gap by providing a modular Python package built on xarray and Dask, exposing accessors (.lngeo, .lnharmo, .lnocean, .lntime) for direct and simple application of domain-specific methods to xarray.Dataset or xarray.DataArray objects.
-For example, users can compute area-weighted means via `ds.lngeo.mean()` or extract the global ocean heat content using `ds.lnocean.gohc()`.

 `Lenapy` is designed for Earth scientists, oceanographers, climate researchers, and geodesists who routinely manipulate global or regional gridded datasets and require specific processing workflows.
 `Lenapy` aims to maintain full compatibility with the PyData ecosystem.

 Furthermore, `Lenapy` offers a unified approach for calculating Global Mean Sea Level by integrating both steric and manometric components, as well as relative sea-level changes [@Gregory_2019].
 `Lenapy` facilitates this decomposition with a unique Python library that compute these components directly from xarray-based datasets, enabling researchers to analyze sea-level changes comprehensively within a consistent framework.

+# State of the field
+Existing Python libraries address specific needs in geophysical and climate data analysis, but often in a fragmented or domain-specific manner.
+`pyshtools` [@Wieczorek_2018] and `grates` [@Kvas] offer tools for gravity spherical harmonic analysis.
+They operate on standalone arrays and lack support for `xarray`. `windspharm` [@Dawson_2016] implements `xarray` spherical harmonics analysis but without the gravity and geodetic related operations.
+`gsw-xarray` [@Caneill_2024] wraps the TEOS-10 framework for oceanographic computations within `xarray`, but does not support `Dask`.
+While `Lenapy` GSW wrapper is less complete, it proposes complementary geodetic tools for spatial and spherical harmonics operations.

+Other libraries built on `xarray` offer analysis capabilities that complement `Lenapy` specific focus, allowing users to apply advanced statistical or climate diagnostics to datasets.
+For example, `xeof` [@Rieger_2024] provides tools for Empirical Orthogonal Function analysis, enabling statistical decomposition and `xclim` [@Bourgault_2023] delivers a suite of climate indicators and climate processing routines.

+To our knowledge, no other existing Python library offers a coherent suite of oceanographic and geophysical operations (detailed below) within a unified, xarray-native framework supporting both scalability (via `Dask` [@Dask_2016]) and labeled, multidimensional arrays.
+Moreover, critical geospatial utilities (such as surface-aware averaging, weighted statistics, spherical distance computation, and climatology fitting) remain fragmented across ecosystems or require custom implementations.

 # Key Features
+`Lenapy` addresses this gap by providing a modular Python package built on `xarray` and `Dask`, exposing accessors (.lngeo, .lnharmo, .lnocean, .lntime) for direct and simple application of domain-specific methods to xarray.Dataset or xarray.DataArray objects.
+For example, users can compute area-weighted means via `ds.lngeo.mean()` or extract the global ocean heat content using `ds.lnocean.gohc()`.

 ## Spatial operations (`.lngeo`)

-The `lngeo` accessor provides geodetic tools designed for gridded data on spherical or ellipsoidal Earth models.
-It includes:
+The `lngeo` accessor provides geodetic tools designed for gridded data on spherical or ellipsoidal Earth models, including:

 - Geodetic estimation of grid cell surface areas and distances and geographical weighted operations (e.g., mean or sum);
 - Isosurface computation;